jupito/dwilib/doc/INSTRUCTIONS.md

 Fitting models to data
 ----------------------

-Program pmap.py is used for fitting the diffusion models to imaging data.
+Program `pmap.py` is used for fitting the diffusion models to imaging data.
 It generates parametric maps, hence the name.
-Invoking "pmap.py --help" lists possible arguments for the program.
-Use -l to list all available models.
+Invoking `pmap.py --help` lists possible arguments for the program.
+Use `-l` to list all available models.

     usage: pmap.py [-h] [-v] [-l] [-a] [-s I I I I I I] [-m MODEL [MODEL ...]]
                    [-i FILENAME [FILENAME ...]] [-d PATHNAME [PATHNAME ...]]